Preparing for Your Video Production Journey

 Unlike Truffaut’s stagecoach analogy, your production should feel like a trip in a self-driving car: Once you’ve boarded your vehicle and set your destination, you’ll be guided in the most efficient, comfortable and logical way.
 And you’ll enjoy the journey!

-Here then, is a template to help you ensure that when you embark on your next video production journey, you’ll have a pleasant trip, and get to where you want to go:
+Here, then, is a template to help you ensure that when you embark on your next video production journey, you’ll have a pleasant trip and get to where you want to go:

 Allocate the Right Amount of Time to Pre-Production

-In an ideal world, you’d set your production schedule months ahead, giving you lots of time to plan your next video project.
+Ideally, you’d set your production schedule months ahead, giving you lots of time to plan your next video project.
 The reality is, as busy humans, with lots of things competing for our attention, we tend to get started on video projects only once we feel the pressure of an impending deadline.

 What do you want your video to achieve?